rdegges/rdegges-www/content/2010/5-ways-to-save-your-company-money-by-switching-to-asterisk.md

 ---
-title: "5 Ways to Save Your Company Money by Switching to Asterisk"
+aliases:
+  - /5-ways-to-save-your-company-money-by-switching-to-asterisk/
 date: "2010-03-11"
+description: "5 quick ways you can use Asterisk to save your company money."
+slug: "5-ways-to-save-your-company-money-by-switching-to-asterisk"
 tags: ["telephony", "asterisk"]
-slug: "5-ways-to-save-your-company-money-by-switching-to-asterisk"
-description: "5 quick ways you can use Asterisk to save your company money."
+title: "5 Ways to Save Your Company Money by Switching to Asterisk"
 ---